Putting a Face to the Sacrifice of our World War II Veterans

 See past Normandy Scholar Web Sites on the New NHD Normandy Web Site Archive Page

 The last day in Normandy will be a day of remembrance.
-The students will lay a wreath at the grave of a Silent Hero buried at the American Cemetery and present eulogies based on individual pre-institute research of a member of the Armed Forces who made the ultimate sacrifice.
+The students will lay a wreath at the grave of a Silent Hero buried at the American Cemetery and present eulogies based on individual research of a member of the U.S. military who made the ultimate sacrifice.

-Institute participants will engage in readings and online collaboration and conduct a historical study of an individual buried at the Normandy American Cemetery, whose story has not been told previously.
+Institute participants will engage in readings and online collaboration and conduct a historical study of a Silent Hero interred at the Normandy American Cemetery, whose story has not been told previously.

 Eligible participants must apply as a team.
-The adult must be a middle school or high school teacher.
-The student must be a current sophomore or junior in high school the year that they apply.
+The adult must be a middle school or high school teacher or librarian.
+The student must be a sophomore or junior in high school as of fall 2015.